 - Maintain records for participant accounts.

-- Invest the plan funds and determine any associated fees.
+- Invest the plan funds and review any associated fees.

 - Learn about your fiduciary responsibilities.

-- Bring the plan back into compliance (if it becomes non-compliant) and pay any fees associated with this process.
+- Correct the plan (if it becomes non-compliant) and pay any fees associated with this process.

 Communicate with your pre-approved plan provider